Frequently Asked Questions

 10: Then what is the dress code in Reformed Druidism?

 Dress for your comfort level, but please wear something.
-For casual druid meetups like at cafes, regular street clothes are just fine.
+For casual Druid meetups like at cafes, regular street clothes are just fine.
 Reformed Druid rituals are generally expected to be outside rain, snow, or shine - with the exception of lightning.
 Feel free to wear ritual garb: tabards, cloaks, robes, unusual contemporary garments, etc. Ideally it merely aids you in getting into a ritual mindset.
 Earth tones are hip!
 There are some things to avoid, however.
-White supremacy has sadly been on the rise, and white druid robes have in fact raised suspicions.
+White supremacy has sadly been on the rise, and white Druid robes have in fact raised suspicions.
 As an aside, we do not condone racism or nationalism of any sort so don't let them infiltrate our order.

 Other vestments to avoid: If you already have a white robe, maybe consider dyeing it brown in the wash with a strong pot of coffee, or a pot of Irish Breakfast tea (maybe 10 sachets worth).
 Also, unless you're in the priesthood of the Reform, avoid wearing ribbons and stoles over the shoulders, as it typically requires proper ordination first.
 Black robes are restricted to just Matriarchs or Patriarchs (Atriarchs) appointed to the higher orders of the priesthood in Reformed Druidry.
 So unless you're an appointed Atriarch, please don't wear black robes.